Pasaquan in Buena Vista, Georgia

 Follow the East Palisades Trail through a peaceful oasis just a few miles northwest of Atlanta's core in Sandy Springs.
 The Chattahoochee River vistas along the approximately five-mile loop are beautiful, but the most surprising feature is the enchanting bamboo grove.
 Listen as the towering, 30-foot stalks knock together in the breeze, creating a natural, soothing melody to accompany your exploration of this unexpected dreamscape.
 Part of the Chattahoochee River National Recreation Area, the park lands are open year-round from dawn until dusk.

-This small North Georgia town lays claim to three Smithsonian affiliates: The Booth Museum, Tellus Science Museum, and the Savoy Automobile Museum.
+This small North Georgia town lays claim to two Smithsonian affiliates - The Booth Museum and Tellus Science Museum - and the Savoy Automobile Museum.
 The architecturally impressive Booth Museum contains the world’s largest exhibit space for Western art, while Tellus is a playground for science buffs of all ages, displaying everything from dinosaur fossils to glittering gemstones.
-As the newest addition to the trio, Savoy’s extensive automobile collection will convert anyone into a car enthusiast.
+As the newest addition to the area, Savoy’s extensive automobile collection will convert anyone into a car enthusiast.

 It doesn’t get much more remote than this barrier island celebrated for its wild horses, undeveloped beaches, and Dungeness Ruins (the remains of a once-stately mansion built by Thomas Carnegie, brother of steel tycoon Andrew Carnegie).
 Travel the island’s unpaved roads via bicycle or guided walking tour, and spend hours combing the beaches on this National Seashore for shells.
 For an overnight stay, book a room at the luxe Greyfield Inn, or camp out beneath the moss-draped branches of Southern live oaks.